Sanmix2007/Toks-Medicare/README.md

 # Toks-Medicare
-kindly download the xd file to view how design prototyping works
+kindly download the xd file to view how design prototyping works.
+Thank you!